Jan 21, 2019 – We’ll love You forever

 Nov 19, 2017 – Frankie – Day 15

 Read the blog post: Frankie Borrowed Harley’s Sweater

 Nov 18, 2017 – Frankie – Day 14

 Today marks 2 weeks since Dan flew to South Carolina and brought Frankie home, and though this little guy has caused us much worry and concern …. watching him “come alive” has filled our hearts with joy.
 But honestly, it’s YOUR support and donations that saved Frankie.
 Without your help, it wouldn’t have been possible.

 Once Frankie is strong enough, he will need surgery on his mouth and also he has a retained testicle (cryptorchid) – both will need attended to as soon as possible.
 And then he will be ready for his forever home.

 We know that many of you have suggested that Frankie “already is” in his forever home … there is nothing we would love more than to add this precious little guy to our family permanently, and as difficult as it is, it’s just not possible.
-It’s important that our program “Harley’s House of Hope” works … so we can find another little senior dog that needs our help.
+It’s important that our program “Harley’s House of Dreams” works … so we can find another little senior dog that needs our help.